 The performance is always tailored to suit audience grade levels from Kindergarten through senior secondary.

-Jacky’s Village features music and dance from the African countries of Cameroon and Guinea.
+Jacky’s Village features music and dance from the African countries of Cameroon and Benin.

 Led by dancer Jacky Essombe, accompanied by her friend Yoro Noukoussi, this participatory performance features music played on a variety of traditional African instruments including djembe, talking drum and shekere.